 Results of the measurement campaigns conducted since 2005 by organisations approved by ASN are presented in table 1.
 The percentages of the measurement results higher than the action levels (400 and 1000 Bq/m3) remain comparable from one year to the next.
-The smaller number of measurements taken during the latest campaign indicates that screening of the establishments, which began in 1999, is practically complete.
 A new screening cycle (10 years) was started in 2009.